MasterOfTartarus/FactOrMisinfo/README.md

 September 25th, 2022:

 After manually compiling 100 articles from websites such as Politifact and Snopes, I was able to run it through a neural network from scikit-learn.
 As of now, the test accuracy of that network ranges from anywhere between 0.6 and 0.8.
 While the latter is a decent score, it needs to be more consistent for me to consider it usable, so a more complex neural network will be needed.
-I've also downloaded the fourth installment of the NELA-GT datasets, NELA-GT-2021, a dataset that contains over 1.8 million articles from 367 different sources.
-With the immense amount of data that comes with this dataset, we'll be able to train a better model than the one I originally created.

 October 5th, 2022